visiocab/visiocab/README.md

 ## Getting Started
 Once you complete the installation steps above.
 Visit [visiocab.com/go](http://www.visiocab.com/go) to watch tutorials on using the features of _Visiocab_.

+## PHP and Apache settings
+We have built this system on a fairly standard LAMP install.
+Things you should be aware of:
+- The GD library is required to use the phpThumb system we use to generate thumbnails.
+You're welcome to use whatever thumbnail library you want, with whatever graphics libraries you want, but this is what comes standard in the repository.
+- The virtual tours we built the system for we built using the Pano2VR software from Garen Gnome Software.
+This is a commercial product, and only the generated output files are included here, for demonstration purposes.
+You can purchase the software from http://ggnome.com/pano2vr  or you can create your own routine for your own virtual tours.
+- Without the virtual tours, you can still use flat media (high resolution photographs) to create Visiocabs.
+To facilitate this, we have left hooks on the main "build a visiocab" page for uploadifive, a commercial library that allows in-place file uploads.
+Again, you're welcome to roll your own or purchase the uploadifive package from http://www.uploadify.com/download/download-uploadifive-standard/

 ***

 ## Device Integration